crawl/crawl/crawl-ref/docs/crawl_manual.rst

 ========================================

 Sometimes you will be lucky enough to find a stick which contains stored magical energies.
-Wands each have a certain amount of charges, and a wand will cease to function when its charges run out.
-You must identify a wand to find out how many uses it has left.
-This can be done with a scroll of identify; characters with a good Evocations skill may also deduce the number of charges simply upon evoking the wand.
-Evoking a wand without having fully identified the number of charges remaining will waste some charges.
+Wands each have a certain number of charges, which you immediately recognise when you pick them up.
+When you pick up a wand of type you already have in inventory, the charges from the new wand are merged into the existing one, and the new wand no longer exists.
+Beware that when the last charge of a wand is used, the wand is destroyed.

 Wands are aimed in the same way as missile weapons, and you can release the power of a wand by evoking it with 'V'.
 See section I for targeting.
 There are also a